debods/Digital-Hub-for-ham-radio/README.md

 chmod +x install.sh
 ./install.sh <callsign>
 ```
-All software is open-source licensed and is freely available.
+All software installed by DigiHub is open-source licensed and freely available.

 Credits
 -------